Trae AI IDE Review: I Used It to Rewrite a Website from Scratch

 What Trae did well

-The biggest strength of Trae was its ability to work with context.
+Trae’s biggest strength is working with context.
 It helped understand the old code and structure before moving toward the new version.

-That is important because code rewriting should not happen randomly.
+That matters because code rewriting should not happen randomly.
 If an AI tool rewrites a website without understanding the original objective, the result may look different but not necessarily better.

 The tool was also useful for reducing mental load.
-Rewriting a website requires many decisions — design, structure, components, SEO, content flow, and maintainability.
-Trae helped make that process easier by handling parts of the technical work while still allowing me to guide the final direction.
+Rewriting a website involves many decisions: design, structure, components, SEO, content flow, and maintainability.
+Trae helped make that process easier by handling parts of the technical work while still letting me guide the final direction.

 Where Trae still needs human review

-Even though Trae performed well, I would not recommend blindly accepting every AI-generated change.
-This applies not only to Trae, but also to Claude, Cursor, Copilot, and any other AI coding tool.
+Even though Trae performed well, I would not recommend accepting every AI-generated change without reviewing it.
+This applies to Trae, Claude, Cursor, Copilot, and any other AI coding tool.

 AI can be very useful, but it can also make confident mistakes.
 It may misunderstand a requirement, remove something important, create unnecessary code, or introduce issues that are not immediately obvious.

 Trae can speed up the workflow, but the final responsibility still belongs to the person managing the project.
-The best way to use Trae is not to treat it as a replacement for human review.
-It is better to treat it as a fast AI development partner that still needs direction and verification.
+The best way to use it is as a fast AI development partner that still needs direction and verification, not as a replacement for human review.

 Who should try Trae?